vuongducphuong/documentation/content/applications/productivity/discuss/advanced/ice_servers.rst

 .. image:: ice_servers/custom-ice-servers-list.png
    :align: center
-   :alt: The "ICE Servers" button in Odoo General Settings.
+   :alt: The "ICE Servers" button in Leansoft General Settings.

 Odoo will redirect to the :guilabel:`ICE servers` page.
 Here you can define your own list of ICE servers.